7 Best Drum Practice Pads For Quiet Rehearsing

 • Small diameter

-• Cheaper feeling pad overall
+• Cheaper feeling pad compared to the others

 Prologix Percussion Russ Miller Signature Practice Pad